tdausner-c5/c5.tds_matomo/README.md

 global areas.
 I'd recommend a global area at the web page bottom, or - as it's best to remember - the first or the last of the global areas.
 I prefer the last global area.

-The add-on needs holds two entry fields:
+The add-on holds two entry fields:
 * the MATOMO system's URL without leading http:// or https://
 * site ID from the target MATOMO system